scipy-lectures/scientific-python-lectures/euroscipy2010_tutorials/source/sympy.rst

 ..
 TODO: bench and fit in 1:30

 ..
-TODO: plotting <- seems to be broken in dev version ??
+TODO: plotting <- broken in OSX

 ======================================
 Sympy : Symbolic Mathematics in Python